SebastianScherer88/bettmensch.ai/README.md

 ![integration tests](https://github.com/SebastianScherer88/bettmensch.ai/actions/workflows/integration-test.yaml/badge.svg)
 ![platform tests](https://github.com/SebastianScherer88/bettmensch.ai/actions/workflows/platform-test.yaml/badge.svg)

+# :twisted_rightwards_arrows: CI

+The `.github/workflows` directory contains all Github Actions workflow files.

+Their respective state can be seen at the top of this README.

 # Setup

 ## :bridge_at_night: AWS Infrastructure & Kubernetes

+Before you start, make sure you have the following on your machine:
+- a working `terraform` installation
+- a working `aws` CLI installation configured to your AWS account

 To provision
 - the S3 bucket for the Argo Workflows artifact repository
 - Karpenter required infrastructure (IAM, message queues, etc.)